Ragweed is worse when nights are cool and days are warm and dry.

-Limiting Contact With Ragweed
+Limit Contact With Ragweed

 Avoiding ragweed may be impossible.
 But there are ways to limit your exposure -- and lower your risk of symptoms.

 Track pollen counts.
-Check them in the newspaper or on the Web.
+Check them in the newspaper or on the web.
 Stay inside when they're high.

 Don't dry laundry outside.
 It will pick up ragweed pollen.
 Dry your laundry in a dryer.

-Treating Ragweed Allergies
+Treat Ragweed Allergies

-Testing, to make sure that you really have a ragweed allergy.
+Testing to make sure that you really have a ragweed allergy

 - For most people with frequent symptoms, nasal steroids are the best treatment.
 If your symptoms are more mild, an oral antihistamine may be enough.
 Both are available over-the-counter.